Medvedev91/Option1/README.md

 ## Windows

+Feature to manage apps with multiple open windows.
+Like multiple open Word documents or Xcode projects.

 Let's say we have two windows for one app, like two Xcode projects.
 We cannot open the window we need with built-in `⌘-Tab` because macOS opens apps, not windows.
 Let's solve this with Option1.

 Look at the screenshot: